dbuchacher/challenges/README.md

 ### pig latin [(source)](https://github.com/dbuchacher/challenges/blob/main/pig-latin/src/main.rs)
 * Convert strings to pig latin.
 The first consonant of each word is moved to the end of the word and “ay” is added, so “first” becomes “irst-fay.”
 Words that start with a vowel have “hay” added to the end instead (“apple” becomes “apple-hay”).
 Keep in mind the details about UTF-8 encoding!

+### Does the Triangle Fit into the Triangular Hole [(source)](https://github.com/dbuchacher/challenges/blob/main/triangle-fit-into-triangle-hole/src/main.rs)
+* Create a function that takes the dimensions of two triangles (as arrays) and checks if the first triangle fits into the second one. - https://edabit.com/challenge/7e2Aq87tDpW2CK7XH